 Not in the mood for oatmeal today?
 No worries!
 Many doctors recommend consuming dairy protein after a workout, and this could include greek yogurt, ricotta cheese, cottage cheese, or kefir.
 But if dairy isn’t your thing or you have a food sensitivity, other protein options are eggs or fatty fish, like tuna.

 Experts also recommend eating within 45 minutes of your workout for maximum recovery!

 And for those on the keto diet, you know that recovery is key!
 However, recovery meals get a little tricky because of the carb intake limitations while on keto.
-Our Chicken Bone Broth and Beef Bone Broth provide a keto-friendly, gluten-free, and dairy-free recovery drink option with zero net carbs!
-Not to mention that our bone broths are high in protein and anti-inflammatory ingredients, like turmeric, ginger, and apple cider vinegar.
+Chicken Bone Broth and Beef Bone Broth provide a keto-friendly, gluten-free, and dairy-free recovery drink option with zero net carbs!
+Not to mention that bone broths are high in protein and anti-inflammatory ingredients, like turmeric, ginger, and apple cider vinegar.

 When sipped regularly, you may even notice a positive change in sustained daily energy!
 Recovery plus more energy?
 We call that a win-win.

 That totally depends on your personal preference!

 We get that some people prefer to not eat before a workout because it makes them feel too full or nauseous.
 However, on the flip side, others DO like to eat before a workout because they feel lightheaded or ill if they don’t.

 In short, no two bodies are the same, so our preferences on pre workout noshes are not the same, either.

 If you’ve never tried eating before a workout, try it to see how you like it!
 You may be surprised at how much more energy you have by simply chomping on a small snack.